-- Fit bottom of drive links between the teeth ٠ in the sprocket in the nose of the guide bar. - Fit chain drive links in bar groove. • Pull the bar forward until the chain is snug in the guide bar groove.
-Ensure all drive links are in the bar groove. - Now, install chain brake making sure the adjusting pin is positioned in the lower hole in the guide bar.
-Remember this pin moves the bar forward and backward as the screw is turned. - Install chain brake nuts and finger tighten only.
-Once the chain is tensioned, you will need to tighten chain brake nuts.
+- · Fit bottom of drive links between the teeth in the sprocket in the nose of the guide bar. - Fit chain drive links into bar groove.
+Pull guide bar forward until chain is snug in the groove of the bar.
+Ensure all drive links - the groove of the bar.
+Ensure all drive links are in the bar groove.
+Hold guide bar against the saw frame making sure the adjusting pin is aligned with the hole in the bar.
+Remember this pin moves the bar forward and backward as screw is turned.
+Install the chain brake.
+Beplace the chain brake puts and tighten - Replace the chain brake nuts and tighten finger tight.
+Once the chain is tensioned you will need to tighten chain brake nuts.